WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/lesson-3.md

 ## Tank Drive
 ### Tank Drive Theoretically
 Tank drive is the simpler and more straightforward drivetrain.
 In tank drive, each side of the robot is controlled individually.
-In order for the robot to move forward or backwards, all 4 wheels move forward and backwards.
+In order for the robot to move forward or backwards, all 4 wheels move forward or backwards.
 For the robot to turn, one side has to move forward and the other side has to move backward.

 ### How To Code A Tank Drive
 First, you initialize your motors.